 2. Implement software

 A comprehensive but easy-to-use software system should be implemented for tracking and managing all data.

-- The system should allow for easy data submission through online forms accessbile from all devices.
+- The system should allow for easy data submission through online forms accessible from all devices.
 Making the reporting process easier will increase timely submissions.

 - Enable automated tasks and reporting.
-This ensures root causes are identified and corrective actions are implemented and monitored to measure effectiveness.
+This ensures the causes are identified, and corrective actions are implemented and monitored to measure effectiveness.